-during your year as governor-elect to develop goals Rotary Club Central.
-Work with your district leaders nd establish goals for the coming year.
-Complete this form for your year as governor.
-To complete this form, refer to ship team to set the goals, which should promote your throughout the year.
-Download a Word version of this form

-District number: Rotary year of office:

-Name of governor:

-Name of immediate past governor:

-Name of governor-elect:

-Name of governor-nominee:
+This guide helps districts assess their current state and establish goals for the coming year.
+Complete this form during your year as governor-elect to develop goals for your year as governor.
+To complete this form, refer to Rotary Club Central.
+Work with your district leadership team to set the goals, which should promote your district's strategic plan.
+Review and revise the goals throughout the year.
+Download a Word version of this form at rotary.org.
+District number: Rotary year of office: Name of governor: Name of immediate past governor: Name of governor-elect: Name of governor-nominee: STRATEGIC PLANNING Current State Does the district have a strategic plan in place?
+YES NO Does your district consult with the Rotary coordinator?

-STRATEGIC PLANNING

-Current State

-Does the district have a strategic plan in place?
-YES 🗌 NO

-Does your district consult with the Rotary coordinate or?
-YES NO

-If so, when was it last reviewed/established?

-Future State

-The district will focus on the following areas or strate egic priorities:

-1

-2

-3

-TRAINING

-Current State

-Number of Rotarians who attended

-District team training seminar: Presidents-elect training seminar:

-District assembly: District Rotary Foundation seminar:

-District membership seminar: District leadership seminar:

-Club leadership development program: Grant management seminar:

-Number of clubs with Rotarians appointed at the dis -

-How does the district support club trainers?

-Future State

-The district will focus on the following areas of train ing and leadership development:

-1 and test test of the test printing and test of the test of tes

-2
+YES ☐ NO If so, when was it last reviewed/established?
+Future State The district will focus on the following areas or strategic priorities: 1.
+2. 3.
+TRAINING Current State Number of Rotarians who attended District team training seminar: Presidents-elect training seminar: District assembly: District Rotary Foundation seminar: District membership seminar: District leadership seminar: Grant management seminar: Club leadership development program: Number of clubs with Rotarians appointed at the district level: How does the district support club trainers?
+Future State The district will focus on the following areas of training and leadership development: 1.
+2.